shadowsocks/shadowsocks-nodejs/README.md

 Edit `config.json`, change the following values:

-    server          your server ip or hostname
-    server_port     server port
+    server          your server IP (IPv4/IPv6), notice that your server will listen to this IP server_port     server port
     local_port      local port
     password        a password used to encrypt transfer